Elbow replacement is surgery to replace the elbow joint with artificial joint parts (prosthetics).

 After the Procedure

-You may stay in the hospital for up to 2 or 3 days.
+You may need to stay in the hospital for up to 1 to 2 days.
 After you go home, follow instructions on how to care for your wound and elbow.

 Physical therapy will be needed to help you gain strength and use of your arm.
 It will start with gentle flexing exercises.
 People who have a splint usually start therapy a few weeks later than those who do not have a splint.